noGreg/nearest-icons/README.md

 ## Features

- - Icons tab panel, where you have the both free font-awesome **brand** and **solid** icons bunch.
+ - Icons tab panel, where you have the both free font-awesome **brand** and **solid** icon bunchs.
 Where you can:
   - Copy name, unicode and the tipic `i` snippet tag.
   - Directly open the Font-Awesome icon webpage.

 ## Requirements